rieckpil/progmot/content/post/writing-a-book-remotely.md

 - How To Write a Technical eBook Remotely Without Every Meeting
 - How we managed to write a book about AWS remotely

 This article describes a one-year journey of writing [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev/) as a co-author with two other co-authors that I met on Twitter.
-We never met in person before and managed to successfully write a 450+ in-depth guide on developing and deploying Java Spring Boot applications on AWS (Amazon Web Services).
+We have never met in person before and managed to successfully write a 450+ in-depth guide on developing and deploying Java Spring Boot applications on AWS (Amazon Web Services).

 In short, this article covers: ,
 - How we self-published this eBook while writing the manuscript in Markdown
 - How we promoted and sold the eBook
-- How we organized ourselves to write the eBook in an asynchronous fashion while having 8hour time span
+- How we organized ourselves to write the eBook in an asynchronous fashion while having 8hour time spans
 - General tips, recommendations and lessons learned

-The whole project made (and still makes) a lot of fun.
+The whole project was (and still is) a lot of fun.
 I learned a ton about AWS and got the chance to connect and work with knowledgeable and nice people.

 The three co-authors are: [Tom](https://twitter.com/TomHombergs/) (🇩🇪 living in 🇦🇺), [Björn](https://twitter.com/bwilmsmann/) (🇩🇪), [Philip](https://twitter.com/rieckpil) (🇩🇪 - that's me).

 Let's get started 🚀

-## How We Got Together 👥
+## How We Found Each Other 👥

 > Luck is what happens when preparation meets opportunity.

-While scrolling through my Twitter feed I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.
+While scrolling through my Twitter feed, I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.

-Small anecdote how it started with a simple Tweet by Tom.
+A small anecdote on how it started with a simple Tweet by Tom.

 {{< tweet user="TomHombergs" id="1278635778722000902" >}}

-We next met with the intent to share experience as tech bloggers.
+We next met with the intention of sharing experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers that would be interested in taking a closer look at AWS and Spring Boot and may want to write about it.

 Björn and me who were participating in this meeting raised our hands.
 We've never met each other before.
 And partially knew each other from reading our blogs.